equalcollective/equal-hiring/founding-full-stack-engineer-dec-2025.md

 3. **Architecture Document**

    Name this file `ARCHITECTURE.md` and place it in the root of your repo.
+Please have all relevant things (except instalation and running instructions in this doc. will be easier for us to naviate and assess instead of having different docs).

    Write a short document (1-2 pages) with diagrams illustrating your data model and system design.
 Include a brief API spec—endpoint definitions, request/response shapes.
 Make it easy to skim.